mwmlln/shinju_select/README.md

 ## 5 Testing

-### Responsiveness

-Throughout the site is tested to ensure all pages are displayed appropriately in all screen sizes

-### Manual and Automated testing

-**Testing**

-  Manual testing was carried out to ensure the site works as intended.
+  Testing was carried out to ensure the site works as intended.
 Testing document can be found here [Link to the testing document](static/documentation/TESTING.md)

 ### Errors encountered during development